aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-single-file/_index.md

 ---
-title: How to Add File to Zip Using Aspose.Zip for .NET
+title: "c# zip multiple files: Add a File to Zip with Aspose.Zip"
 linktitle: Compressing a Single File
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to add file to zip and compress file .NET using Aspose.Zip.
-Follow this step‑by‑step guide to create zip archive C# quickly.
+description: "Learn how to c# zip multiple files, add file to zip, and compress .NET projects using Aspose.Zip for .NET.
+Step‑by‑step guide with code examples."
 weight: 14
 url: /net/file-compression/compress-single-file/
-date: 2025-12-09
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add File to Zip with Aspose.Zip for .NET
+# c# zip multiple files – Add File to Zip with Aspose.Zip for .NET

 ## Introduction

-In modern .NET development, **adding a file to zip** archives efficiently can dramatically reduce storage costs and improve download times.
-Aspose.Zip for .NET offers a clean, high‑performance API that lets you **compress file .NET** projects with just a few lines of code.
-In this tutorial, we’ll walk through a complete, hands‑on example that shows you how to create a zip archive C# style, using a `FileStream`‑based approach.
+If you need to **c# zip multiple files** quickly and reliably, Aspose.Zip for .NET gives you a clean, high‑performance API that handles everything from simple file addition to advanced encryption.
+In this tutorial we’ll walk through a hands‑on example that shows you how to **add file to zip**, **compress file .NET** style, and lay the groundwork for zipping many files in a single archive.
+By the end you’ll understand why this library is a solid choice for any .NET project that works with ZIP archives.

 ## Quick Answers
 - **What library should I use?** Aspose.Zip for .NET
 - **Can I add a file to zip with a single line of code?** Yes – `archive.CreateEntry(...)` does the heavy lifting
 - **Do I need a license for development?** A free trial works for testing; a license is required for production
 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7
 - **Is it safe for large files?** Yes, the library streams data, so memory usage stays low

 ## What is “add file to zip” in Aspose.Zip?